Is Extended Breastfeeding Good or Bad For Your Baby?

 • Sleep deprivation if a baby is breastfeeding every two hours at night

-The first and foremost problem that mothers experience when breastfeeding an older child is disapproval.
-Most people in North America are surprised to find that you are still breastfeeding a child older than one year old.
-Friends and family may express concern and ask questions which inadvertently make you feel bad about continuing to breastfeed.
-Strangers in public spaces may be offended at your decision to breastfeed an older child and voice their concern in a harsh and accusing tone.
+The first and foremost problem mothers experience when breastfeeding an older child is disapproval.
+Most people in North America are surprised you are still breastfeeding a child older than one year old.
+Friends and family may express concern and ask questions that inadvertently make you feel bad about continuing to breastfeed.
+In public, strangers may be offended at your decision to breastfeed an older child and voice their concerns in a harsh and accusing tone.

-Another problem is that it is often very difficult to wean an older child.
+Another problem is that weaning an older child is often challenging.
 He understands that your breasts are available – they have been available for as long as he remembers – so why stop now?
 He does not understand or want to relinquish that special relationship between you and him.
 Unlike babies, an older child is more verbose and can whine, argue, and negotiate for days and days.

-For those who cannot be convinced to wean, you can try to initiate weaning during a major event such as:
+For those who cannot be convinced to wean, you can try to initiate weaning during a significant event such as:

 • going on a long trip,